NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

 Channels can be created in various different ways using *channel factories*, depending on what type data you want to put into them and where this data is stored.
-In this particular case we define our `ch_input` channel using the `.fromPath` channel factory, which takes a file path as input - hre we use the `a.txt` file.
+In this particular case we define our `ch_input` channel using the `.fromPath` channel factory, which takes a file path as input - here we use the `a.txt` file.
 You can thus read `ch_input = Channel.fromPath("a.txt")` as *"create the channel `ch_input` and send the file `a.txt` into it"*.